mtbsteve/3DR-Solo-Object-Avoidance/README.md

 Known limitations:
 - obstacle avoidance is not yet enabled in all Smartshots (coming soon)
 - no support for OpenSolo shotmanager
+- LED support only with AC3.5 and higher firmware